 Rubin et al. (1991) present a similar method to logistic regression using fish density instead of presence-absence, and using an exponential polynomial regression, rather than a logistic regression.
 Rubin et al. (1991) selected an exponential polynomial regression because the distribution of counts of fish resembles a Poisson distribution.
 We did not use this method for the following reasons: 1) we had low confidence in the accuracy of our estimates of the number of fish in each observation; and 2) while it is reasonable to assume that a school of fish represents higher quality habitat than one fish, it is probably unreasonable to assume that, for example, 100 fish represents 100 times better habitat than one fish.
-A more appropriate measure of the effects of the number of fish on habitat quality would probably be to select some measure like log (number of fish + 1), so that 1-2 fish would represent a value of one, 3-30 fish would represent a value of two and 31-315 fish would represent a value of three 35.
-We are not aware of any such measure in the literature, nor are we aware of how we could determine what an appropriate measure would be.
+A more appropriate measure of the effects of the number of fish on habitat quality would probably be to select some measure like log (number of fish + 1), so that 1-2 fish would represent a value of one, 3-30 fish would represent a value of two and 31-315 fish would represent a value of three28.
+We are not aware of any such measure in the literature, nor are we aware of how we could determine what an appropriate measure measure would be.

-It should be noted that the regressions were fit to the raw occupied and unoccupied data, rather than to the frequency histograms shown in Figures 11 through 17.
+It should be noted that the regressions were fit to the raw occupied and unoccupied data, rather than to the frequency histograms shown in Figures 10 through 16.
 In general, the criteria track the occupied data, but drop off slower than the occupied data due to the frequency of the unoccupied data also dropping over the same range of depths and velocities.
-In general, the velocity criteria more closely tracked the occupied frequencies than the depth criteria, indicating that the limited availability of deeper conditions has a larger effect on YOY habitat use than the availability of faster conditions.
+In general, the velocity criteria more closely tracked the occupied frequencies than the depth criteria, indicating that the availability of deeper conditions has a larger effect on YOY habitat use than the availability of faster conditions.
 The lower availability of intermediate depths, versus shallow depths, constrains YOY habitat use largely to shallow depths.
-With greater availability of intermediate depths YOY habitat use would be expected to be highest at intermediate depths, consistent with the HSC.
-HSI values for relatively rare cover types, such as riprap, may be influenced by the limited number of observations.
-However, since these cover types are relatively rare, the HSI values for these cover types would be expected to have a minimal effect on the overall flow-habitat relationships.
+With greater availability of intermediate depths, consistent with the HSC.

 The HSC from this study for depth, velocity, adjacent velocity and cover varied with life stage and species (Figures 38 - 41).
-Consistent with the scientific literature (Gido and Propst 1999, Sechnick et al. 1986, Baltz and Moyle 1984 and Moyle and Vondracek 1985), our data showed that larger fish select deeper and faster conditions than smaller fish, although for steelhead/rainbow trout, the higher suitability of faster velocities was only shown for velocities greater than 2.55 ft/s (0.78 m/s).
+Consistent with the scientific literature (Gido and Propst 1999, Sechnick et al. 1986, Baltz and Moyle 1984 and Moyle and Vondracek 1985), our data showed that larger fish select deeper and faster conditions than smaller fish, although for steelhead/rainbow trout, the higher suitability of faster velocities was only shown for velocities greater than 2.55 ft/s.
 The criteria also show a consistent preference for composite cover (instream woody plus overhead - cover codes 3.7, 4.7 and 5.7).
 Composite cover likely is an important aspect of juvenile salmonid habitat because it reduces the risk of both piscivorous and avian predation.
 The cover criteria also suggest that cobble cover is more important for steelhead/rainbow trout fry than for steelhead/rainbow trout juveniles or Chinook salmon fry or juveniles.
 This is consistent with our observations that steelhead/rainbow trout fry were sometime observed coming out of or going under cobble substrate during our snorkel surveys.
+The upper end of the Chinook juvenile depth criteria, reaching zero at 11.9 feet, versus the Chinook fry criteria, which does not reach zero until 18.5 feet, likely reflects the small number of occupied observations that we were able to collect for juvenile Chinook.
+With a larger sample

-35 The largest number of fish that we had in one observation was 300 fish.
+28 The largest number of fish that we had in one observation was 300 fish.